Wedding Reception Timeline: The Hour-by-Hour Guide to Perfect Flow

 If doing a send-off (sparklers, bubbles, glow sticks), coordinate this before the last song.
 Your lighting designer creates a final dramatic moment—every light at full brightness for group visibility, then a dramatic blackout as you exit.

-The professional secret: We never actually stop at the stated end time if the party's hot.
+We never actually stop at the stated end time if the party's hot.
 We'll push 15-30 minutes (with venue permission) because ending naturally beats forced stops.
 When energy peaks, we ride it.
 When it naturally fades, we close gracefully.

 Timeline Variations by Venue Type and Location